waggle-sensor/summer2023/yluo/daily_logs.md

 - Finished implementing the dataloader for sage images data, now the loader works
 - Tested the loading function with a single-gpu and it works without distribution package, i.e., do it sequentially.
-- Discussed with Dario about the cloud prediction project, and Dario suggested two frameworks:
+- <a id="cloud_pred"></a>Discussed with Dario about the cloud prediction project using all-sky camera, and Dario suggested two frameworks:
   - Two component: Joint embedding architecture (JEA) + single transformer fed with embedding vector from the JEA.
 JEA for image characterization, while the second transformer is for prediction.
 See this two papers: [DETR](https://arxiv.org/abs/2005.12872), [I-JEPA](https://arxiv.org/abs/2301.08243)
   - Single component: JEA but with two branches feeding different time of the sky image to let one NN model (current image + time input) match the embedding vector of that of the other NN model with future image.
 - TODO: switch out ResNet and make sure the training works with a single gpu before putting the large scale training.